KanHarI/gpt-commit-summarizer/Readme.md

 ## Troubleshooting

-I have heard some unverified reports that the OpenAI API may block requests from the IP addresses of some runners.
+I have heard some unverified reports that the AI API may block requests from the IP addresses of some runners.
 If you encounter this issue, you can try using a self-hosted runner to run the gpt-commit-summarizer action.
 This can be done by setting up a runner on a server that you control, and then adding the runner to your repository.

 To set up a self-hosted runner, you will need to follow these steps:

-* Install the GitHub Actions Runner on your server.
+- Install the GitHub Actions Runner on your server.
 Follow the instructions in the [documentation](https://docs.github.com/en/actions/hosting-your-own-runners/adding-self-hosted-runners) to do this.

-* Add the self-hosted runner to your repository.
+- Add the self-hosted runner to your repository.
 Follow the instructions in the documentation to do this.

-* Modify the workflow file to use the self-hosted runner.
+- Modify the workflow file to use the self-hosted runner.
 Open the .github/workflows/gpt-commit-summarizer.yml file and add the `runs-on` field to specify the self-hosted runner that you want to use.
 For example:

 ```yaml
 name: GPT Commits summarizer